brather1ng/RePoE/README.md

   keys and their translation as value.
 - `gem_tooltips.json`: Describes tooltips for skill gems and skill gem effects only provided by mods.
+- `base_items.json`: Describes base item types.
+Contains information applicable to all item types, e.g. inventory size, item class and tags, as well as attribute requirements and properties.

 ## Running RePoE